Which is the best Composting Toilet Medium? Choosing the right cover material

 What does the composting medium do?

-The composting medium does many important jobs.
+The composting medium does several important jobs:

 All of these things add up to making your toilet smell less and just make it a happier place for both people and those good bacteria.